sylvainbx/rust-book-fr/FRENCH/src/ch05-02-example-structs.md

 function we wrote has two parameters.
 The parameters are related, but that’s not expressed anywhere in our program.
 It would be more readable and more manageable to group width and height together.
-We’ve already discussed one way we might do that in [“The Tuple Type”][the-tuple-type]<!−− ignore −−> section of Chapter 3: by using tuples.
+We’ve already discussed one way we might do that in [“The Tuple Type”][the-tuple-type]<!−− ignore −− > section of Chapter 3: by using tuples.
 -->

 La fonction `aire` est censée calculer l'aire d'un rectangle, mais la fonction que nous avons écrite a deux paramètres.
 Les paramètres sont liés, mais ce n'est exprimé nulle part dans notre programme.
-Il serait plus lisible et plus gérable de regrouper la largeur et la hauteur.
-Nous avons déjà vu une façon de le faire dans la section [“Le type *tuple*”][the-tuple-type]<!-- ignore --> du chapitre 3 : en utilisant des tuples.
+Il serait plus lisible et plus gérable de regrouper ensemble la largeur et la hauteur.
+Nous avons déjà vu dans la section [“Le type *tuple*”][the-tuple-type]<!-- ignore --> du chapitre 3 une façon qui nous permettrait de le faire : en utilisant des tuples.

 <!--
 ### Refactoring with Tuples